hirdeshkumar2407/nodejs-calculator-docker-kubernetes-datadog-admission-control/README.md

-## Node.js Calculator API Deployed with NodeApp, Docker, and Kubernetes
+## Node.js Calculator API Deployed on NodeApp, Docker, and Kubernetes with datadog admission-control-method.

 This repository contains a Node.js calculator API that is deployed using npm, Docker, and Kubernetes (with Minikube).